 Kahoot! is a gameshow-like quiz website.
 After having been introduced to it, I have spent the last month trying it out for myself.
+I particularly like using them as part of a plenary, or even to recap a topic.

 It is completely free for both teachers and students to use.
 To start, set up an account at http://www.getkahoot.com and begin making quizzes.